JoshRWinter/press/README.md

 - Small implementation (less than 1k lines), in a single header file
 - Careful use of templates to reduce code bloat
 - Requires only c++11 or newer compiler
-- Fast, also makes 0 memory allocations
+- Fast, also makes 0 memory allocations EXCEPT FOR:
-	- Except for the std::string returned from your overloaded function for a custom type
+    - The std::string returned from your overloaded function for a custom type
-	- The press::swrite functions (print to a std::string) allocate memory
+	- The press::sprint functions (print to a std::string) allocate memory (because they return a std::string)
 	- If more than 16 parameters are passed to the printing function, a memory allocation must be made to accomodate all of the parameters

 # How to use
-- Simply include this header "press.h" and make sure to compile your project with at least c++11
+- Simply include this header "press.hpp" and make sure to compile your project with at least c++11
 - Formatting specifiers are "{}" with optional flags inside the brackets
 - To use press with a custom type, simply overload the `std::string press::to_string(const Myclass&)` function, taking a const-reference to your class, and return a std::string